sadeq220/docs/microservice/README.md

 - possibility of dependency hell by transitive dependencies of common library
 - update and redeploy each microservice on every single change on cross-cutting concerns

+API Gateway is using **predicates** and **filters** to route(proxy) requests.
+Filters are used to enforce a consistent set of policies like security, logging.
+These policies are considered `cross-cutting concerns`.
+practical filters would be:
+- Pre-filter that adds **Correlation ID** header on each request(if not present) to trace user transaction flow

 ### References
 - [Martin Fowler microservice architectural style](https://martinfowler.com/articles/microservices.html)
 - [Spring Microservices in Action, Second Edition](https://www.amazon.com/Spring-Microservices-Action-Second-Carnell/dp/1617296953/)